raspberrypilearning/build-crumble-motor-buggy/en/step_8.md

 --- /task ---

-Now it's time to put in our first random factors.
+Now, you will put in the first random factors.

-We are going to randomise the speeds at which the motors move and the time they run for.
+You will randomise how fast the motors move and how long they run for.

-Since it is likely that the two motors will have different speeds the buggy is likely to not drive straight forwards.
+Since it is likely that the two motors will run at different speeds, it is likely that the buggy will not drive forwards in a straight line.

 --- task ---

-Pick a `random 0 to 10`{:class="crumbleoperators"} block from the `Operators`{:class="crumbleoperators"} palette.
+Take a `random 0 to 10`{:class="crumbleoperators"} block from the **Operators** blocks menu.

-Place it in the speed section of the first `motor`{:class="crumbleinputoutput"} block and set the number range from `50`{:class="crumbleoperators"} to `80`{:class="crumbleoperators"}.
+Place it into the first `motor`{:class="crumbleinputoutput"} block and set the number range from `50`{:class="crumbleoperators"} to `80`{:class="crumbleoperators"}.

 ![First random speed block](images/randomJourney1_codeStep2.png)